Ukraine shows unity as West sees no sign of Russian pullback

 Russian President Vladimir Putin has signaled he wants a peaceful path out of the crisis, and U.S. President Joe Biden promised that the U.S. would continue to give diplomacy “every chance,” but he struck a skeptical tone about Moscow’s intentions.
 Biden also insisted that Washington and its allies would not “sacrifice basic principles” respecting Ukraine sovereignty.

-Russia has massed about 150,000 troops east, north and south of Ukraine.
-Moscow denies it has any plans to invade and announced a pullback of some forces and weapons, though it gave few details.
-Even though Putin has not committed to a full withdrawal, the Russian statements also seemed to lower the political temperature following weeks of escalating East-West tensions.
+Russia has massed about 150,000 troops east, north and south of Ukraine, according to Western estimates.
+Moscow denies it has any plans to invade, and this week announced a pullback of some forces and weapons.
+While details are scarce and the withdrawal is only partial, the Russian statements have lowered the political temperature following weeks of escalating tensions.

 Russian Defense Ministry video showed a trainload of armored vehicles moving across a bridge away from Crimea, the Black Sea peninsula that Russia annexed from Ukraine in 2014.
 It also announced that more tank units of the Western Military District were being loaded on trains to move back to their permanent bases after training exercises.